open-life-science/ols-governance/docs/committee-participation-membership.md

 ## Active participation

 A person is considered to be actively participating in the Committee  if they were present in at least 75% of the annual meetings.
-It is intended and expected that each member of the Committee will notify the Chair and the Board Liaison, via Slack or other communication channels set by the OLS team if circumstances do not allow them to meet the minimum required dedication (approximately 2-4 hours per month) to vote and/or carry out the tasks at any time during the year.
+It is intended and expected that each member of the Committee will notify the Chair and the Board Liaison, via Slack or other communication channels set by the OLS team if circumstances do not allow them to meet the minimum required dedication to vote and/or carry out the tasks at any time during the year.
 The Committee Chair and Board Liaison will keep a record open to the rest of the Committee of absent and/or inactive persons.

-* **Time commitment:** Suggested time for each member in this role is an average of 2-4 hours per month.
+* **Time commitment:** The minimum requirement is 1.5 hours per month for OLS meetings, plus additional time before or after to complete preparatory work or address delegated actions from the meeting.
+The suggested time commitment for each member in this role can thus be estimated at 2-4 hours per month.
 This may vary throughout the year based on the tasks undertaken by the Governance Committee.
 * **Term length:** Ideally, term lengths of 1-2 years; see details below.
 * **Legal status:** The committee members serve on a volunteer basis and will be given honoraria under an allocated budget.

 ## OLS Team Support

 * **OLS Board Liaison and Secretary:** The Governance Committee will have 1-2 OLS Board representatives to support the operational and decision-making process (transparency, policy, communications), provide admin support (such as organising meetings and maintaining documentation), ensure information flow as well as timely feedback between the OLS team and the Committee.
 A non-director member of the OLS team will be designated as an organisation secretary.
 They provide operational support to Liaison in ensuring their work with the committee is timely conducted.
     * They will not participate in the voting and consensus-building process of the Committee.
     * The level of involvement of the OLS Liaisons can be requested by the committee as needed to support their work.